-Medication administration support is an important part of the services that we provide.
-All individuals within the employment services programs are responsible for self-administration of all medications.

-Self-administering medication safely and accurately is an important part of supporting your health and safety needs.
+Medication Management is an important part of the services that we provide.
+Administering medication safely and accurately is an important part of supporting your health and safety needs.
 We do not take on this task alone, relying on teamwork from your Pharmacists, Medical Professionals, Caregivers or Parents, your Support teams and most importantly you.
-A
+A Medication routine is an important part of ensuring you remain healthy, both mentally and physically.